maazmmd/HealthAssistant/README.md

 ## Email Configuration
 Connect to Internet (Good if no firewall settings are enabled)

-1. XML File Path (Email Configurations) should be changed in emailClient.js
+1. XML File Path should be changed in emailClient.js
-2. All the paths and other necessary fields inside Email Confuration file should be changed (emailSMSConfig.xml).
+2. All the paths and deatils like SMTP and others inside Email Confuration xml file should be changed (email/emailSMSConfig.xml).
    a.
 SMTP Server address, port, username, address
    b.
-If sending via gmail (Configure your Gmail account to send emails via low level apps or from other application) [Link](https://www.hostinger.com/tutorials/how-to-use-free-google-smtp-server )
+Sending email via gmail (Configure your Gmail account to send emails by turning On low level apps from other application) [Link](https://www.hostinger.com/tutorials/how-to-use-free-google-smtp-server )

-   Make sure you follow above steps along with below steps (Most impoerant else your email will not be sent)
+   - gmail -> Settings -> Forwarding POP/IMAP -> Select enable IMAP
-   a.
-Goto Google Account (Privacy) Security in the below u will find allow less secure apps (Select YES/ON)
+   - Goto Google Account (Privacy) Security in the below u will find allow less secure apps (Select YES/ON)
+   gmail -> google account -> security (scrool down) -> Turn on low level access for apps

+   Make sure you follow above steps (Most important else your email will not be sent via gmail SMTP)

 Common Inputs for gmail
 ```